WEST PALM BEACH, Fla. (WSVN) — Police are investigating two deceased employees found inside a South Florida school, Wednesday morning.

 Late in the afternoon Wednesday, investigators remained tight-lipped about the investigation.
 However, just before 4 p.m. fire rescue personnel were seen using a ladder to go roof-to-roof of buildings on the campus, possibly looking for clues.
 Police cleared the scene soon after.

-SWAT members were called to the scene to investigate and look for any suspects or clues but turned up no sign of a suspect.
+SWAT members were called to the scene to investigate and look for any suspects or clues.
 So far, authorities have not commented on their findings except to say the two deceased were found somewhere in a secluded part of the building, in a maintenance area.

 School has been out for a couple of weeks, so had this happened during the school year, students would have arrived to quite a crime scene.
 Investigators spent the day combing the campus for clues, including looking in dumpsters